Regents Park (NSW)

 Regents Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Local infrastructure changes significantly impact an area's performance.
-AreaSearch has identified eight projects that may affect this region.
-Notable projects include 101-103 Hector Street Sefton, Berala Village Redevelopment, Berala TOD Precinct (Transport Oriented Development), and Regents Park Mixed-Use Development.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified eight projects likely affecting the region.
+Notable ones are 101-103 Hector Street Sefton, Berala Village Redevelopment, Berala TOD Precinct, and Regents Park Mixed-Use Development.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.